Kelvin Pires

-Kelvin Spencer Pires (born 5 June 2000) is a Cape Verdean footballer who plays as a centre back for Veikkausliiga club SJK.
+Kelvin Spencer Pires (/pt/; born 5 June 2000), also known as Djack (/kea/) is a Cape Verdean professional footballer who plays as a centre back for Veikkausliiga club SJK and the Cape Verde national team.

 Club career

 Pires made his Fortuna Liga debut for AS Trenčín against FC Spartak Trnava on 6 March 2021.

 On 6 February 2024, Pires was loaned out to Finnish Veikkausliiga club SJK Seinäjoki for the 2024 season.

 On 14 November 2024, Pires signed a permanent contract with SJK, on a two-year deal with a two-year option, for an undisclosed fee.

 International career

 Pires made his debut with the Cape Verde national team in a 2022 FIFA World Cup qualification home fixture with Nigeria on 4 September 2021.
 He was featured in the starting-XI and completed the entirety of the match.
 Cape Verde lost 1–2.

+On 18 May 2026, he was called up by Cape Verde's head coach Bubista for the 2026 FIFA World Cup.